 - Stylus: For precise input, note-taking, drawing, and annotating.

-- Apple Pencil (1st or 2nd Gen, depending on iPad model): Industry-leading latency and pressure sensitivity.
+- Apple Pencil (Pro, USB-C, or 2nd Gen, depending on iPad model): Industry-leading latency, haptic feedback, and pressure sensitivity.

 - S Pen (included with Galaxy Tabs): Excellent for handwriting, quick notes, and navigating.

-- Surface Pen: Great for inking in Windows apps.
+- Surface Slim Pen: Great for inking and tactile feedback in Windows apps.

-- USB-C Hub/Dongle: Modern tablets often rely on USB-C. A hub expands connectivity, allowing you to connect external monitors, USB drives, SD cards, and even wired Ethernet.
+- USB-C Hub/Dongle: Modern tablets rely heavily on USB-C or Thunderbolt.
+A hub expands connectivity, allowing you to connect external monitors, USB drives, SD cards, and even wired Ethernet.
 Look for one with power delivery (PD) pass-through to charge your tablet while using peripherals.

 - Protective Case: Essential for safeguarding your investment, especially if you’re taking your tablet on the go.